floragunncom/search-guard-docs/_content/_docs_signals/truststores.md

 }
 ```

-The trust store can be modified by REST API and all Signals components which referenced the trust store by id start using newer configuration
+The trust store can be modified with the REST API and all Signals components which referenced the trust store by id will start using the newer configuration
 on the fly.

 It is worth mentioning that the configuration options `trusted_certs` and `truststore_id` are mutually exclusive.